This book is designed to provide needed guidance on measurement methods to:

-Click a link below to start reading online or download a specific chapter.
-Easily link to references and additional resources.
+The entire book is available for free download at Springer.
+Or click a chapter link below to start reading online or download a specific chapter.
+Easily link to references and additional resources from these pages.

 Designing a measurement program